 - Arts and Design

-DIY Scrap Wood Projects: Finding Salvaged Lumber and Old Wood
+DIY Scrap Wood Projects for Reclaimed Wood and Salvaged Lumber

 Once you start looking and asking around, finding sources and places to look for old wood is relatively easy but it can take some time and effort to convert an old board into usable lumber.
 Salvaged wood must be cleaned of dirt and grime, all of the rusty nails and stripped out screws must be removed, and any split or damaged sections of wood gets cut away.
 Though used wood and salvaged lumber isn't suitable for every project, using reclaimed lumber is a great way to stretch your woodworking budget, keeps good wood from heading to the landfill, and the character of aged wood makes for interesting DIY and scrap wood projects.
 And there is a real sense of satisfaction from giving new life to an old piece of wood.